Weezer (Green Album): Promotion

 The next single, "Island in the Sun", was a radio hit and became one of Weezer's biggest overseas hits.
 It peaked at number 11 on the US Modern Rock Charts and at number 31 on the UK Top 40.
 Two music videos were created for the song: the first video, directed by Marcos Siega, shows Weezer playing the song at a Mexican couple's wedding reception and features all four band members.
 The executives at MTV disliked Siega's video, prompting the band to film a second video.

 After suffering a breakdown from the stress of touring, undiagnosed bipolar disorder, and drug abuse, Welsh attempted suicide and left Weezer in 2001.
 Without him, the band filmed a second video for "Island in the Sun", directed by Spike Jonze and featured the band playing with wild animals.
 Sharp may have been approached to be in the video.
 Scott Shriner, who was filling in for Welsh and later became a permanent member of Weezer, stated in the commentary for "Video Capture Device" that he almost asked the band to let him appear in the video.
 The second video received much wider airplay than the original and has become the standard video for the song.

 The third and final single from the album was "Photograph", which was released to radio in early November.
 The single peaked at number 17 on the US Modern Rock Charts.
 In Japan it was released as the first single instead of "Hash Pipe."
 The band felt the song didn't have the staying power of the previous singles, and thus decided to pass on a big-name director for the music video, opting instead to have Karl Koch shoot and edit a video from on-the-road footage.
+It was the band's first music video featuring Shriner.